 - Secondhand Smoke: Lung cancer can also occur in people who do not actively smoke themselves, but who passively inhale the smoke produced by people around them.

-- Prior Breast Cancer: Patients who have been treated for breast cancer have a 62% increased risk of developing lung cancer within the 10-14 years after the breast cancer.
+- Prior Breast Cancer: Patients who have been treated for breast cancer with radiation therapy have a higher risk of developing lung cancer.

 - Family History: People with family members that have had lung cancer are considered to have a higher risk for developing lung cancer themselves.
 The absolute increase in risk is difficult to know since much of the risk may be due to the high incidence of smoking within families and exposure to secondhand smoke.
 However, abstaining from smoking as well as preventing radon and asbestos exposure are ways to reduce the risk.

 - Environmental factors

 - Radon Gas: Radon is an odorless, colorless gas that emit radioactive particles.
 These particles can be damaging to cells in the lung, and are known to cause lung cancer.
 Have your home tested for elevated radon levels.

 - Asbestos: Asbestos, a group of naturally-occuring compounds used in the construction of many older homes, is a known carcinogen.
 Most patients with asbestos-related lung cancer have had former exposure to asbestos from working in mills, factories, and mines.

 Unlike some other cancers, lung cancer can occur with no symptoms.
 Lung cancer’s symptoms often occur only by the time the disease is very advanced, at which point it is difficult to treat.
 The solution is to update your doctor about any changes in health (fatigue, weight loss, etc), as well as to provide your doctor with your complete medical history, especially if you have been exposed to any of the following risk factors:

 - Prior chest radiation therapy (for prior breast cancer, lymphoma, etc.)